microsoft/pxt-arcade/docs/skillmap/story/story2.md

 **🎊 Congrats 🎊**

 Now you have a card that any friend would be excited to get!

-Click **Finish** to return to the main page where you can share your game with family and friends!
+Click **Done** to return to the main page where you can share your game with family and friends!